-The first point to note is that both nylon and triexta are available in carpets of many different qualities.
+Both nylon and triexta are available in carpets of many different qualities.
 Thus, carpets made with one fiber are not going to be unilaterally better than carpets made with the other fiber.

-Nylon does not feature renewable resources, but some nylon carpets are made with recycled content, which obviously is beneficial to the environment.
+Nylon does not feature renewable resources, but some nylon carpets are made with recycled content, which is beneficial to the environment.
 In addition, more and more nylon carpets can now be recycled back into carpet, thereby reducing waste in landfills.

 Thus, both nylon and triexta can be considered eco-friendly up to a point, although each is unique in the way in which it benefits the environment.
 (If environmental-friendliness is your primary concern, you might consider buying carpet made of a natural fiber.)